Ferdi0412/MIE-443-2024/src/mie443_contest1/mie443_contest1/src/ferdi-readme.md

 # Ferdi TODO
+Ignore this everyone else - this is such that I don't forget what I decide to do immediately after...

 ## Team1Robot
 I will try to make a robot class for controlling the robot.
 | Deadline        | Description                                                   |